-1. Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a full set of materials?
+Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a printed set of materials?

 We have decided to provide access to our proxy materials over the Internet under the Securities and Exchange Commission's "notice and access" rules.
-Information about how to access and review our proxy materials is included in the Notice of Internet Availability of Proxy Materials that you received in the mail.
+Information about how to access and review our proxy materials is included in the notice you received in the mail.
 The notice also explains how you may submit your vote over the Internet.
 You will not receive printed copies of our proxy materials unless you request them by following the instructions on the notice.

 If you own shares of stock in more than one account-for example, in a joint account with your spouse and in your individual brokerage account-you may receive more than one notice.
-To vote all of your shares, please follow the instructions provided on each of the notices you receive.
+To vote all of your shares, please follow the instructions provided on each notice you receive.

-2. What information does the notice contain?
+What information does the notice contain?